Designing a Shared Use, Incubator, or Commissary Kitchen

 Marisela explains, “That couldn’t have changed because the shared kitchen space was planned around the shared hood.
 We had to figure out how to get the most out of a very costly piece of equipment to maximize efficiency and cost-effectiveness.”

-ATK Design Studios can help you take your kitchen from conception to reality.
-The expert team will help you navigate the bidding process, investment, budgeting, planning, design and implementation of your shared kitchen space.
-All while avoiding unnecessary costs and navigating hiccoughs and headaches that will inevitably arise during the challenging process.
+ATK Design Studios can help you take your shared kitchen from conception to reality.
+The expert team will help you navigate the bidding process, investment, budgeting, planning, design, and implementation of your shared kitchen space.
+All while avoiding unnecessary costs and navigating hiccups and headaches that will inevitably arise during the challenging process.

 “We speak Health Department,” says Marisela, “It’s someone’s vision and we see that in any facility that we do.
 It’s the client’s vision and helping them realize it.
 And then hone in on what they can do to bring it to life.”